fordjes/sdn-labs/linux/04_ovs_plus.md

 ### Lab Objective

 The objective of this lab is very similar to the Open vSwitch lab, however it takes a much deeper dive into OVS concepts.
-Only attempt this lab if you have:

-  - First finished the "BASIC" version of the OVS lab
-  - Strong CLI skills
+This lab has been designed for advanced students, and therefore is *not* required.
+This lab assumes you understand the configuration steps in the "BASIC - Open vSwitch (OVS)" lab.
+Therefore, only attempt this lab after you have finished its "basic" counterpart.

 ### Procedure